 While certain job fields may require disclosure, such as truckers, physical labor, etc., you are generally under no obligation to share your health history with a potential employer.
 However, you may find that beginning your relationship with such candor may prove beneficial for all parties.
 You are sharing valuable information (not excuses!) that will provide context in the future and help to keep healthy, open communication flowing.

-Am I More Likely to Lose My Job if I Have Sleep Apnea?
+Am I at a Higher Risk to Lose My Job if I Have Sleep Apnea?

 How Do I Ensure Job Security if I Have Sleep Apnea?